manaakiwhenua/rhealpixdggs-py/README.rst

 Test early, test often, test automatically!

-The ``.sws`` files in the ``tests`` directory are `Sage <http://www.sagemath.org>`_ worksheets.
-They are not automated tests, but rather supplementary graphical tests.
-To run these, install Sage, install Pyproj in Sage (download the Pyproj source code, change to the Pyproj directory, start a Sage shell via ``sage -sh``, then type ``python setup.py build``, then ``python setup.py install``; if that doesn't work, try again but first start in superuser mode via ``sudo su``), start up a Sage notebook session, and open the worksheets.

 There are a couple of files in the main package directory that can be used to run all tests, starting ``run_...``.

 Documentation